adrienverge/yamllint/docs/disable_with_comments.rst

  - This line is waaaaaaaaaay too long but yamllint will not report anything about it.
    This line will be checked by yamllint.

-It it possible, although not recommend, to disabled **all** rules for a specific line:
+It is possible, although not recommend, to disabled **all** rules for a specific line:

 .. code-block:: yaml